User Review( vote)

 These lamps are not hideous disappearing into the background.
 They make their presence felt through their size and hand woven character.
 Thanks to the neutral color, the beauty lies in how they blend in with the surrounding.
 You can spot them everywhere these days from commercial spaces to restaurants and homes.

-Where can you use these lamps at home:
+Where to use bamboo / cane / wicker lamps at home:

 - Dining rooms: as shown in most of the pictures above, you can use it as pendant above your dining area.
 If you have a covered patio for entertaining it will work there too.